If your are traveling to the state of Hawaii, please click here for important information.

 COVID-19 is a new respiratory illness that can spread from person to person.
 The virus is thought to spread mainly between people who are in close contact with one another through respiratory droplets produced when an infected person coughs or sneezes.
 It may be possible for a person to get COVID-19 by touching a surface or object that has the virus then touching their own mouth, nose, or eyes.

-Yes.
-In order to help serve our community of North County San Diego, Coastal Family Urgent Care is providing COVID-19 testing and COVID-19 antibody testing at our location.
 If you are an employer or healthcare organization looking for ways for your employees to safely return to work, we are able to provide COVID-19 testing and/or consulting services.
 If interested, please send an email with your business’ name, location, primary contact’s phone number and email, anticipated dates, and the estimated number of people to be tested to firstname.lastname@example.org.
 For large groups, we ask you do not call the front desk.
-They will likely not be able to provide you with any additional information.
+They will likely not be able to provide you with additional information.

 How much will it cost?

-A nasopharyngeal swab will be performed and the SARS-CoV-2 RNA, Qualitative Real-Time RT-PCR test used to detect if the Coronavirus Disease 2019 (COVID-19) is active.
+RT-PCR: A nasopharyngeal swab is performed and the SARS-CoV-2 RNA, Qualitative Real-Time RT-PCR test is used to detect if the Coronavirus Disease 2019 (COVID-19) is active.
 Results are typically available within 1-3 days.
 The test used has been authorized by the FDA under an EUA.
 This type of test is checking for an active COVID-19 infection and should be used for those who currently have symptoms.